change the default language on raspberry pi os

 Dpkg

-As I told you, Raspi-config is a tool developed by the Raspberry Pi Foundation to help us to configure the system from the command line.
+As I told you, Raspi-config is a tool developed by the Raspberry Pi Foundation to help us configure the system from the command line.
+But there are always Linux commands that will do the same thing.

 Want to learn a new command today?
-Here it is 🙂
+Here it is.

 To open directly the last window from the previous procedure, just type this command: